What is Considered Behaviour of Concern

 One common response to pain is irritability or aggression.
 For instance, a person in physical discomfort may become easily frustrated or hostile, reacting negatively to others even when they are not the source of their pain.
 This behaviour can be particularly pronounced in children, who may not have the verbal skills to express their discomfort adequately, leading to outbursts or aggressive actions as a means of communication.

 The need for social contact is a fundamental aspect of human existence, deeply rooted in our biology and psychology.
 Social connections play a crucial role in our overall well-being, influencing both mental and physical health.
 Social relationships are essential for emotional support and stability.
-They provide individuals with a sense of belonging and identity, which is particularly important during formative years.
+They provide people with a sense of belonging and identity, which is particularly important during formative years.

 Moreover, the quality and quantity of social relationships significantly impact health outcomes.
 Research indicates that strong social ties can lead to better mental health, improved health behaviours, and even lower safety risks.
 This intrinsic need for connection drives individuals to form relationships, participate in community activities, and engage in social networks.